Free movies Harold Washington Library

-Where: Harold Washington Library Center, 400 S. State Street, Cindy Pritzker Auditorium, Lower Level,
+Harold Washington Library Center, 400 S. State Street, Cindy Pritzker Auditorium or Video Library, Lower Level

 1872: The Illinois Library Act of 1872, authorized cities to establish tax-supported libraries throughout the state.
 In April, the City Council passed an ordinance proclaiming the establishment of Chicago Public Library.

 1873: The Chicago Public Library opens at the southeast corner of LaSalle and Adams streets in a circular water tank that survived the fire.
 The library moved several times during its first 24 years, including an 11-years on the fourth floor of City Hall.